ostis-ai/sc-web/README.md

 * nodejs
 * npm
 * grunt-cli
-* python modules: tornado, sqlalchemy, python-rocksdb, progress, numpy, configparser
+* python modules: tornado, sqlalchemy, numpy, configparser, py-sc-client

 You can install deps with